 Feeling the blues and in need of a dose of art in life?
-These art galleries will offer you a fresh perspective
+Our comprehensive list of art galleries in Hong Kong will offer you a fresh perspective.

 This city is more than just restaurants and shopping malls.
 In Hong Kong, there are an amazing array of Hong Kong artists creating brilliant artwork that resonates with audiences from across the globe, including Zlism, The Forest Mori and Ophelia Jacarini.
 If you’re looking for art galleries in Hong Kong – from the heavy-hitters who give you access to the masters to the independent galleries who showcase the best new rising talent – we’re here to show you where to find it.

 Check out these art galleries in Hong Kong

 Young Soy gallery prides itself on representing diverse, boundary-pushing artists who challenge audiences.
 The gallery’s roster reflects a range of styles, backgrounds, and ideologies, enabling Young Soy to continuously expose visitors to provocative concepts and emerging artists with the potential to shape art history.
 By celebrating cultural influences from the fringes, and cultivating these groundbreaking artists, Young Soy hopes to have an impact that extends far beyond the art world.

 Young Soy Gallery, 15/F, 3 Arbuthnot Rd, Central, Hong Kong, p.
 5988 2797